mercoglianoisidoro/jstree/README.md

 //this base path will be the root path for JstreeFileSystem

-//to avoid showing directories
+//to show files
 //$config->setShowDirectories(false);

-//to avoid showing files
+//to show directories
 //$config->setShowFiles(false);

 header('Content-Type: application/json');